Tyrone, Pennsylvania: Transportation

+Amtrak’s Pennsylvanian stops at the Tyrone station, which has one daily train in each direction.
+Greyhound buses going between Pittsburgh and Philadelphia also make a stop in Tyrone.
+The Nittany and Bald Eagle Railroad interchanges with Norfolk Southern just south of the station.
+Three major highways, U.S. Route 220, Pennsylvania Route 453, and Interstate 99 all pass through the town.
+The closest commercial airport to Tyrone is State College Regional Airport, located 27.5 miles away.

+Education

+The school district is the Tyrone Area School District.

 Film

 In October 2009, several scenes for the Tony Scott film Unstoppable (with Denzel Washington, Chris Pine, and Rosario Dawson) were filmed in and around Tyrone, mostly at the 14th street crossing and the north end of the rail yard.
 Several hundred residents were employed as background extras.
 The film was released on November 12, 2010.

 Media

 Since 1887, the Tyrone Daily Herald has been the newspaper of record for Tyrone.
 WTRN, the local radio station in Tyrone, has been on the air since 1955, when Tyrone resident Cary Simpson founded it.
 The station broadcasts at 1340 AM and simulcasts over 100.7 FM, with a format of adult contemporary music, local news, and high school sports.